Itegories: Interference

 \begin{definition} An \textbf{interference restriction category} is pair $(\mathbb{X}, \perp)$ consisting of a restriction category $\mathbb{X}$ with restriction zeroes and a chosen a interference relation $\perp$. \end{definition}

-Nevertheless, to avoid upcoming heavy nomenclature, we will say that $\mathbb{X}$ is a $\perp$-restriction category as a short hand to saying that $(\mathbb{X}, \perp)$ is an interference restriction category.
+Nevertheless, to avoid heavy nomenclature, we will say that $\mathbb{X}$ is a $\perp$-restriction category as a short hand for saying that $(\mathbb{X}, \perp)$ is an interference restriction category.
 We conclude this section with our main examples of interference relations:

 \begin{example} \normalfont In $\mathsf{PAR}$, the maximal restrictional interference relation corresponds to checking when subsets are disjoint.
 Indeed, for subsets $U,V \subseteq X$, for their associated restriction idempotents we have that $e_U \perp_0 e_V$ if and only if $U \cap V = \emptyset$.
 Therefore, the corresponding maximal interference relation is given as follows: for partial functions ${f: X \to Y}$ and $g: X \to Z$, we have that $f \perp_0 g$ if and only if their domains are disjoint, $\mathsf{dom}(f) \cap \mathsf{dom}(g) = \emptyset$.
 In other words, $f \perp_0 g$ if $f(x) \uparrow$ whenever $g(x) \downarrow$ and $g(x) \uparrow$ whenever $f(x) \downarrow$.
 On the other hand, the minimal restrictional interference relation corresponds to checking if either subset is empty.
 So for $U,V \subseteq X$, for their associated restriction idempotents we have that $e_U \perp_\delta e_V$ if and only if $U= \emptyset$ or $V=\emptyset$.
 As such, for partial functions ${f: X \to Y}$ and ${g: X \to Z}$, we have that $f \perp_\delta g$ if and only if either $f$ or $g$ is nowhere define, that is, if $\mathsf{dom}(f) = \emptyset$ or $\mathsf{dom}(g) = \emptyset$. \end{example}